opengovsg/engineering-practices/maintenance/maintenance.md

 The following documentation should exist for each project as it transits into maintenance

 - Architecture diagram(s)
-- Sequence diagram(s) (for critical flows)
+- Sequence diagram(s) for critical flows
+- Incident response runbook
 - Build and release guide
 - Checklist of smoke tests
-- Incident response runbook
+- Disaster recovery plans

 Having these documentation helps to maintain good knowledge management, which is crucially important in light of inevitable personnel changes over time.